This chapter was revised by the author on July 22, 2020.

 Nonsurgical treatment in Duane syndrome includes treatment of amblyopia, if present.
 In cases with a small compensatory head position, prisms can be prescribed to normalize the head posture or to manage intermittent diplopia, if needed.

 In most patients with DRS, surgical treatment is not indicated.
-Surgical treatment can produce disappointing results; therefore, it is advisable not to operate on patients with normal binocular vision in primary position who do not have disfiguring globe retraction or anomalous vertical movements, or in cases in which the binocular vision can be maintained with a slight face turn.
+Surgical treatment can produce disappointing results; therefore, it is advisable not to operate on patients with normal binocular vision in primary position that do not have disfiguring globe retraction or anomalous vertical movements, or in cases in which the binocular vision can be maintained with a slight face turn.
 The patient must be informed that there is no treatment or surgical procedure that will restore normal ocular movements in all gaze positions.
+Surgery does not eliminate the fundamental abnormality of innervation.

 Most ophthalmologists agree that the indications for performing a surgical correction in DRS patients include the following: